tuna-arch/tuna/2_isa.md

 * 32-bit registers can store addresses 0x0 to 0xFFFFFFFF (approximately 4 gigabytes of RAM).

 **_Word size is distinct from how much RAM the system actually has._**

+For the rest of the document, and in the assembler, `WORD_SIZE` is defined as the word size in bytes.

 ### Registers